pyenv/pyenv-virtualenv/README.md

 on UNIX-like systems.

-(NOTICE: If you are an existing user of [virtualenvwrapper](http://pypi.python.org/pypi/virtualenvwrapper) and loves it, [pyenv-virtualenvwrapper](https://github.com/yyuu/pyenv-virtualenvwrapper) may help you to manage your virtualenvs.)
+(NOTICE: If you are an existing user of [virtualenvwrapper](http://pypi.python.org/pypi/virtualenvwrapper) and you love it, [pyenv-virtualenvwrapper](https://github.com/yyuu/pyenv-virtualenvwrapper) may help you to manage your virtualenvs.)

 ## Installation